hansemannn/titanium-firebase-cloud-messaging/README.md

 </tr>
 </table>

-To register for push notifications on iOS, startin in 2.0.0, you only need to call the Titanium related methods as the following:
+To register for push notifications on iOS, you only need to call the Titanium related methods as the following:
 ```js
 // Listen to the notification settings event
 Ti.App.iOS.addEventListener('usernotificationsettings', function eventUserNotificationSettings() {